Linear congruential generator: m a power of 2, c ≠ 0

 These three requirements are referred to as the Hull–Dobell Theorem.

 This form may be used with any m, but only works well for m with many repeated prime factors, such as a power of 2; using a computer's word size is the most common choice.
 If m were a square-free integer, this would only allow a ≡ 1 (mod m), which makes a very poor PRNG; a selection of possible full-period multipliers is only available when m has repeated prime factors.

 Although the Hull–Dobell theorem provides maximum period, it is not sufficient to guarantee a good generator.
 For example, it is desirable for a − 1 to not be any more divisible by prime factors of m than necessary.
-Thus, if m is a power of 2, then a − 1 should be divisible by 4 but not divisible by 8, i.e. a ≡ 5 (mod 8).
+If m is a power of 2, then a − 1 should be divisible by 4 but not divisible by 8, i.e. a ≡ 5 (mod 8).

 Indeed, most multipliers produce a sequence which fails one test for non-randomness or another, and finding a multiplier which is satisfactory to all applicable criteria is quite challenging.
 The spectral test is one of the most important tests.